For any business even remotely interested in improving visibility and ranking, the dream is to get the inside scoop on Google in order to get ahead.

 Within this latter, particular note will be taken of duplicate content and overall quality.

-This metric is a really convenient way of measuring the success (or not) of your internal linking strategy – particularly if your objective is to improve your ranking.
+Above all, this metric is a really convenient way of measuring the success (or not) of your internal linking strategy – particularly if your objective is to improve your ranking.

 Inrank takes into account a number of important factors such as backlinks, content and the loading speed of pages – all of which can have a significant impact on your rank.